 4 Tips To Resist Temptation

-Remind yourself of these 4 things every time you’re tempted, and maybe it’ll spare you some pounds to resolve to lose come the new year.
+Remind yourself of these four things every time you’re tempted, and maybe it’ll spare you some pounds to resolve to lose come the new year.

 1. If you’ve gone the Paleo route, it’s probably because you’ve realized that eating crappy, Neolithic, conventional foods makes you feel awful in some way.
 Is the piece of Walmart pie someone brought to work really worth the bloat, indigestion, and (enter symptom here) you’re going to feel later?